cspower5/content_management_systems/README.md

 G. If I choose to add an employee I am prompted to choose the role, then enter the employee’s first name, last name, and manager id then employee is added to    the database

-H. If I choose to update an employee role I am prompted to choose an employee and their new role and this information is updated in the database
+H. If I choose to update an employee role I am prompted to choose an employee and their new role.
+It then call the update manager function and allows the user to pick the the new manager, and this information is updated in the database

+I. If I choose to update an employee manager the employee I'm prompted to choose the employee and then the new manager and this information is updated in the database.

 # Table of Content